lynnfaraday/aresmush.com/tutorials/manage/shutdown.md

 Once the game is shut down, see [Starting the Game](/tutorials/manage/start.html) to restart it.

+{% tip %}
-{% include tip.html content="Always wait about 10 seconds or so between shutting the game down and restarting it.
-This ensures that everything has a chance to shut down fully and cleanly." %}
+Always wait about 10 seconds or so between shutting the game down and restarting it.
+This ensures that everything has a chance to shut down fully and cleanly.
+{% endtip %}

 ## Hard Kill